HULKs/hulk/docs/setup/nao_image_and_sdk.md

 sync
 ```

+A RoboCupper image needs to be flashed first because the Yocto `.opn` does not flash the chestboard (which needs up-to-date software).
-Reboot the NAO with a plugged-in USB stick.
+Now flash the NAO with the Yocto image.
 The flashing process may take 1-3 minutes.
-It is finished if the HULA process displays an red LED animation in the eyes.
+It is finished if the HULA process displays a red LED animation in the eyes.
-A RoboCupper image needs to be flashed before because the Yocto `.opn` does not flash e.g. the chestboard (which needs up-to-date software).

 ### Building the SDK